Sara-Alshatarat/Sara-Alshatarat/README.md

 ## Hi there^^
-Fourth-year Physics student interested in computational physics and numerical simulations.
+I'm Sara and I'm a fourth-year Physics student interested in computational physics and numerical simulations.
 Focused on nonlinear waves, particularly solitons.
 Beginner in quantum computing and quantum circuits.
 Experience with Fortran and Mathematica.